I'm an avid outdoorsman who loves hiking, biking, snowboarding, and amateur science.

 In recent years, Bansko has seen a surge in popularity, and for good reason.
 If you want a low-cost alternative to skiing or snowboarding in the Alps, then Bulgaria is a great option.
 Bansko has now established itself as the top resort in Bulgaria.
 With a good variety of runs and some excellent on-piste facilities, Bansko really does have a lot to offer.
 However, the surge in popularity and increased visitors has put a real strain on the infrastructure on the slopes.
 The biggest issue is without a doubt the gondola.

 When doing any research on Bansko you will quickly find lots of posts about the gondola queues.
 Sadly they are notorious in Bansko, and it's the major drawback of what otherwise would be an excellent little resort.
-We visited in late February of 2018, so I wanted to share some tips with you on how to beat the crowds and get up the mountain quickly.
+We visited in late February, so I wanted to share some tips with you on how to beat the crowds and get up the mountain quickly.

 Just how bad is the gondola queue?
 Well, when arriving at the gondola at 9 am we queued for an hour and a half.
 When arriving there at 10 am it was about the same.
 One morning we actually ended up queueing for almost two hours!
 It really is a big problem.
 So how do you beat the crowds?